deepmodeling/tbplas/doc/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installing TBPLaS into the default path is as easy as ``python setup.py install``.
-After installation you can invoke Python and try ``import TBPLaS``.
+After installation you can invoke Python and try ``import tbplas``.
 If no error occurs, then your installation is successful.
 If there are errors on undefined symbol, check the workaround in previous section.

 Installing into user-specified path